 A foster parent may receive child care assistance for the baby of a foster child when SCDSS does not have custody of the baby.
-The foster parent must be employed, in school/training or disabled and the foster child must be attending school or be employed in conjunction with school attendance.
 The baby will be eligible as long as the mother (foster child) remains in foster care and the child resides in the care of the mother.
 The application should be entered in the name of the foster child and all income information will be based on the foster child's income.

-If the minor foster child (in the case of a teen parent) is in a group home or shelter and has an open/active foster care case, services may be provided if the foster child is working, attending school or is working in conjunction with attending school.
-The application would be entered in the teen parent's name and their income would be counted.
+If the minor foster child (in the case of a teen parent) is in a group home or shelter and has an open/active foster care case, services may be provided The application would be entered in the teen parent's name and their income would be counted.